 This course will examine photography’s changing status as an art form from the early twentieth century to the present day; tracing its movement to the centre of the art world and the global art market.
 It will explore the major artists, exhibitions and movements which secured photography’s current position and assess the medium’s future.
 The course also includes sessions on various aspects of the market, including prints and editioning, valuing photographs and the legal issues that surround art photography.

 Students will learn from the expertise of our in-house specialists and a diverse programme of guest speakers, including leading market experts, artists and curators.
 The course adopts a wide variety of teaching formats, from lectures and group discussions to class visits to public, private and commercial collections and exhibitions.
-It also includes a historical techniques workshop in which we will make our own tin-types.
 On completion of Photography, History and the Market, students will be able to analyse and discuss art photography and its position within the art world.